quesihealy/cf7-pipedrive/readme.txt

 This plugin makes use of Pipedrive's API by sending contact form data to their service.
 [Pipedrive](https://www.pipedrive.com) has their Terms of Service available [here](https://www.pipedrive.com/en/terms-of-service).

 Tested with Contact Form 7 4.9.
-Known issues with Contact Form 7 version 4.2.2 and lower.
+Known issues with Contact Form 7 version 4.3 and lower.
+Possible issues with version older than 4.9.

 == Installation ==